Praiyor/NoteADR/README.md

-# nodeadr README
+# noteadr README

-This is the README for your extension "nodeadr".
+This is the README for your extension "noteadr".
 After writing up a brief description, we recommend including the following sections.

 ## Features